elqal3awii/WebSecurity-Academy-with-Rust/DOM-based vulnerabilities/DOM XSS using web messages/README.md

 ## Hack Steps

-1. Create an iframe that, upon loading, will send an XSS payload using the postMessage API
+1. Craft an iframe that, upon loading, will send an XSS payload using the postMessage API
 2. Deliver the exploit to the victim

 ## Run Script